 Toyota C-HR+ is a model in its own right

 Though inspired by the current Toyota C-HR, the Toyota C-HR+ is a standalone model and therefore rightly described as ‘all-new’.
 It is built on our dedicated e-TNGA modular platform for BEVs and has a unique body and interior.
 The front bumper, grille and headlight designs are also exclusive to the model, while the dynamic coupe-crossover silhouette associated with its namesake is maintained.
-The coupe-like roofline is achieved without compromising rear headroom, and the steep angle of the rear window culminates in a neatly integrated spoiler and full-LED rear combination lights.
+The coupe-like roofline is achieved without compromising rear headroom, and the steep angle of the rear window culminates in a neatly integrated spoiler and full LED rear combination lights.

 Generous interior space

 The all-new Toyota C-HR+ offers greater cabin space and more generous headroom than might be expected of a C-segment SUV.
 This is because the relatively long wheelbase allows almost a metre between the hip points of the front and rear occupants, while still providing 416 litres of load space.
-The interior itself is modern and streamlined, creating an open and welcoming feel, with high quality materials and sophisticated ambient lighting.
+The interior itself is modern and streamlined, creating an open and welcoming feel, with high-quality materials and sophisticated ambient lighting.

-Urban Cruiser (B-SUV) | Toyota C-HR+ (C-SUV) | bZ4X (D-SUV) | |
+| Urban Cruiser (B-SUV) | Toyota C-HR+ (C-SUV) | bZ4X (D-SUV) | |

-Length | 4,285mm | 4,520mm | 4,690mm |
+| Length | 4,285mm | 4,530mm | 4,690mm |

 Toyota C-HR+ power and performance

-POWERTRAIN | BATTERY | POWER |
+| POWERTRAIN | BATTERY | POWER |

-Front-wheel drive | 57.7kWh | 165bhp |
+| Front-wheel drive | 57.7kWh | 165bhp |

-Front-wheel drive | 77kWh | 221bhp |
+| Front-wheel drive | 77kWh | 221bhp |

-An 11kW onboard charger is provided as standard, with a 22kW unit provided on higher grade models.
-Fast DC charging will achieve speeds of up to 150kW.
-Each battery pack is covered by our Battery Care Programme, which covers it for up to ten years of vehicle age, or up to 620,000 miles driven, subject to an annual battery health check.
+Each battery pack is covered by our Battery Care Programme, which covers it for up to ten years of vehicle age, or up to one million miles driven, subject to an annual battery health check.
 Customers will also appreciate a new battery pre-conditioning feature that will improve charging performance in most conditions.
-Further benefits are gained from an energy-saving heat pump for the air conditioning system and heated seats, steering wheel and windscreen.
+Further benefits are gained from an energy-saving heat pump for the air conditioning system, and electrically heated seats and steering wheel.

 Superior driving experience